kschuler/guide/current/how-to-run.md

   - Enter requested information

 ##### During running
-- Read all instructions to participant
+- Read all on-screen instructions to participant
 - Offer a sticker at each break
 - Record responses on [0164 data sheet]()
 ### 0400-condvar-exp1-pureincon